cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 this property as follows.

-:parking: _Property_ **FIFO ordering of transactions**: We say that the mempool makes a best effort in maintaining the FIFO ordering of transactions when transactions are validated, processed, and disseminated in the same order in which the mempool has received them.
+:parking: _Property_ **FIFO ordering of transactions**: We say that the mempool makes a best effort in maintaining the FIFO ordering of transactions when transactions are validated, rechecked, reaped, and disseminated in the same order in which the mempool has received them.

-More formally, given any two different transactions `tx1` and `tx2`, if a node's mempool receives `tx1` before receiving `tx2`, then:
-- `tx1` will be validated against the application (via `CheckTx`) before `tx2`, and
-- `tx1` will be processed and disseminated before `tx2` (as defined above).
+More formally, given any two different transactions `tx1` and `tx2`, if a node's mempool receives `tx1` before receiving `tx2`, then `tx1` will be validated, rechecked, reaped, and disseminated before `tx2` (as defined above).

 Note that a node's mempool can receive a transaction either from a `broadcast_tx_*` RPC endpoint or from a peer.